Ještěd Tower: Floors

 In the basement of the building, there are engine rooms and warehouses.
 The first floor is shared by the administrative offices and the television transmission hall that is connected to the antenna systems on the ninth floor by means of an elevator and an emergency staircase built inside the central tube.
 The rest of the first floor is occupied by the restaurant kitchen.
 On the second floor there is an observation terrace, a buffet and the main entrance hall with the reception desk.
-The hall is dominated by a suspended staircase leading to an observation restaurant on third floor.
+The hall is dominated by a suspended staircase leading to an observation restaurant on the third floor.

 On the fourth and fifth floor there are hotel rooms.
 On the fourth floor there are 12 double rooms and one apartment.
 Rooms on the fifth floor were originally used as flats for the hotel and transmitter employees but were later converted to hotel apartments.
 The sixth and seventh floors house the transmitting technology.
 There is a specially developed laminated cladding in the shape of a revolving hyperboloid shielding against extreme weather conditions.
 On the eighth and ninth floors the architect placed drinking water tanks and a backup battery power supply.
 There is an elevator engine room on the tenth floor.
 Above it a special pendulum is installed, movement of which absorb cross vibrations caused by the wind.